sciences-u-lyon/twitter-like/README.md

 </div>
 ```

-The code within `<div class="tweet is-modal">` is the same code than the one use to render a tweet in the list.
+The code within `<div class="tweet is-modal">` is the same code than the one used to render a tweet in the list.

 **The code that handles the modal should be in its own JavaScript module.** Export a `Modal` class that takes a tweet object in its constructor.
 It should have an `open` method (add `<div class="modal-overlay">` to document `body`) and a `close` method (remove `<div class="modal-overlay">`).